cynorita/hello-world/README.md

 # hello-world
 This is my first repository

-I am taking up online course on Data Science
+I am taking up online course on Data Science on Coursera.
 Wish me luck!